UFSAL/Game_Duration/pbp_scripts/README.md

 ## Checkpoints

 The script currently supports resuming from checkpoints.
 If the script times out on a request, it will save the current state to a checkpoint file, and come back to it later.
 This also works if you stop the script manually with `Ctrl+C`.

+# WNBA Cleaning and Analysis

+The following scripts are intended to be ran in order to clean the WNBA data, calculate durations and analyze the results.

+1. merge_wnba_years.py
+2. remove_outlier.py
+3. filter_and_deduplicate_games.py
+4. compute_game_durations_all_years.py

+Note: You may have to change the file paths in the scripts to match your local data locations.